 The adjustable throat on the feed tray can be seen down inside the inside of the feed hopper and the picture on the right is of the actual adjustable throat before it is installed in the feeder.
 A single bolt is used to make construction easier so it can bet cocked a bit if the bolt isn’t tight but the feed will still flow.
 The protruding flange on the adjustable throat plate will cause a half cup of feed to pile up but the flange was needed along with some extra seams and flanges to stiffen up the feed tray bottom.

-The large feeder will have a different door axle and crank system than the medium and small feeders due to the need to have a double counterweight and double wire link system.
+The large feeder has a different door axle and crank system than the medium and small feeders due to the need to have a double counterweight and double wire link system.
 A massive block of steel is bored to fit over the axle on each side, the axle has a flattened end, and a 1/4″ bolt locks the door crank on the axle.
 This provides several benefits in addition to having a double end door crank; the spring is now on the opposite side of the axle than where the soft close cylinder will be fitted to avoid clashing of the spring and cylinder.
 It also can be adjusted to remove any play that might allow the door to shift to one side and reveal a gap.
 The double sided counterweight/link/spring system was needed to handle the 50% wider door and heavier treadle.

-The spring shown in the picture on the right is one from a medium feeder, the old single side crank, but it shows one of the features of the large feeder, a series of four holes to insert the spring into to make it more adjustable than earlier models.
+The spring shown in the picture on the left is one from a medium feeder, the old single side crank, but it shows one of the features of the large feeder, a series of four holes to insert the spring into to make it more adjustable than earlier models.
 Two of the holes are up under the lid flange and can’t be seen in the picture.

-Large Treadle Feeders
+Larger Treadle Feeders

 This feeder is more expensive due to the added complexity of manufacturing and the added bulk adding to the already crazy shipping costs due to feeders being oversized packages.
 While the feed capacity went up 40%, so did the cost, from $65.00 to $114.70 for the exterior soft close feeder, but I had always held that it would be cheaper to make and purchase two medium feeders rather than produce a large version and I was close to that estimate.
 Then again some coops simply don’t have the room for two feeders so the new 14.5″ width will feed more birds than the original 10.5″ width.
 The estimated shipping did go up as expected, the large version would cost $37.00 to ship to Modesto CA versus around $32.00 for the medium feeder.
-Yet that was cheaper than sending two feeders..
+Yet that is cheaper than sending two feeders..

 The remaining issue was the sheer weight of 37 pounds of feed.
 I always assumed that adding 40% weight meant increasing the sheet metal gauge to carry the load and we were already at the limit that the workers, some of which are girls, could hand punch during assembly.
 To get around that I added an adjustable throat down inside the bottom of the angled feed hopper and added folds to the end of the feed tray to stiffen it as well as adding a 1/2″ wide flange on the top of the adjustable throat plate.
 That does impede the flow of feed but that is why the throat needed to be adjustable so it balances out nicely.